 Formulas are added to reports by clicking Add Formula, located just above the list of metrics in the report.
 In the formula editor, any of the metrics included in the report can be used as inputs.
 Basic mathematical operators are used to manipulate the different metrics.

-Say we wanted to create a report that shows us the average revenue per order.
-In this case, we would divide the
+Say you wanted to create a report that shows us the average revenue per order.
+In this case, you would divide the

 Revenue metric by the